 SIOP Component #2: Building Background

 This component of SIOP encourages teachers to consciously try and connect students to both the content and language of the lesson.
+Teachers build background by helping students connect the know to the unknown and the old to the new.
 The three features (below) remind educators of three important factors: First, helping students focus on the familiar first is a good place to start.
 Next, students come with valuable knowledge and skills that need to be used.
 Finally, vocabulary must be a conscious, sustained effort.
 Once again, SIOP helps teachers consciously attend to language.

 SIOP helps students make conscious connections with past & present learning